Predominantly self-taught, Kate only started baking about two years ago, even though she has been watching the Bake Off for much longer.

 What else do you need to know about Kate?

 Kate is also an enthusiastic blacksmith who enjoys making things from scratch – and she also wants to make her own crockery one day, so the bowls and spoons might be homemade as well as the cakes.
-Kate is also into furniture restoration and yoga, and she enjoys growing her own vegetables in her veg patch.
+Her passions extend into furniture restoration and yoga, and she enjoys growing her own vegetables in her veg patch.

-Kate’s first episode was full of ups and downs.
-The highlight was a number one spot in the technical challenge, and praise for the glass effect on her ‘Chocolate Terrarium’ showstopper.
+Kate’s first episode highlight was a number one spot in the technical challenge, and praise for the glass effect on her ‘Chocolate Terrarium’ showstopper.
 The low was her Moroccan Strawberry and Rose Cake signature bake, which left the judges wrinkling their noses.

 There were more downs in Biscuit Week.
-Despite the excellent name, her Coconut Seashells for a Titanic Afternoon Tea Signature Challenge failed to impress – and her ‘Jungle’ biscuit board game looked pretty clumsy.
+Despite the name that seemed like something straight out of Noel Fielding’s Mighty Boosh, her Coconut Seashells for a Titanic Afternoon Tea Signature Challenge failed to impress.